semuconsulting/PyGPSClient/README.md

 ---
 ## <a name="cli">Command Line Utilities</a>

-The `pygnssutils` and `pyubxutils` libraries which underpin many of the functions in `PyGPSClient` also incorporate command line versions of these functions:
+The `pygnssutils` and `pyubxutils` libraries which underpin many of the functions in `PyGPSClient` also incorporate command line versions of these functions.

-1. `gnssstreamer` CLI utility.
-This is essentially a configurable input/output wrapper around the [`pyubx2.UBXReader`](https://github.com/semuconsulting/pyubx2#reading) class with flexible message formatting and filtering options for NMEA, UBX and RTCM3 protocols.
-1. `gnssserver` CLI utility.
-This implements a TCP Socket Server for GNSS data streams which is also capable of being run as a simple NTRIP Server.
-1. `gnssntripclient` CLI utility.
-This implements a simple NTRIP Client which receives RTCM3 correction data from an NTRIP Server and (optionally) sends this to a designated output stream.
-1. `gnssmqttclient` CLI utility.
-This implements a simple SPARTN IP (MQTT) Client which receives SPARTN and UBX correction data from a SPARTN IP location service (e.g. u-blox / Thingstream PointPerfect) and (optionally) sends this to a designated output stream.
-1. <a name="ubxsave">`ubxsave` CLI utility</a>.
-This saves a complete set of configuration data from any Generation 9+ u-blox device (e.g. NEO-M9N or ZED-F9P) to a file.
-The file can then be reloaded to any compatible device using the `ubxload` utility.
-1. `ubxload` CLI utility.
-This reads a file containing binary configuration data and loads it into any compatible Generation 9+ u-blox device (e.g. NEO-M9N or ZED-F9P).
-1. `ubxsetrate` CLI utility.
-A simple utility which sets NMEA or UBX message rates on u-blox GNSS receivers.
-1. `ubxbase` CLI utility.
-This configures an RTK-compatible UBX receiver (e.g. the ZED-F9P) to operate in Base Station mode.

 For further details, refer to the `pygnssutils` homepage at [https://github.com/semuconsulting/pygnssutils](https://github.com/semuconsulting/pygnssutils) or `pyubxutils` homepage at [https://github.com/semuconsulting/pyubxutils](https://github.com/semuconsulting/pyubxutils).